Greece celebrates 50 years since restoration of democracy – DW – 07/23/2024

 Although it was events in Cyprus that triggered the collapse of the junta in Greece, there had been resistance to the military dictatorship before that.

-This resistance reached its peak during the student uprising at Athens Polytechnic, which was brutally put down by the military dictatorship on November 17, 1973.
+This resistance reached its peak during the student uprising at Athens Polytechnic, which was brutally shut down by the military dictatorship on November 17, 1973.

 Many Greeks left the country and went into exile abroad.
 Deutsche Welle's Greek Service became a mouthpiece for resistance to the military regime.